Get a free audiologist consultation using the form below

 Pros

-• check Like full and half shell aids, they include some useful features that cannot fit onto smaller hearing aids, like volume control
+• Like full and half shell aids, they include some useful features that cannot fit onto smaller hearing aids, like volume control

 Cons

-• close Because of its small size, it may be difficult to adjust features like volume control if you have dexterity problems
+• Because of its small size, it may be difficult to adjust features like volume control if you have dexterity problems

 You can see in the image below, as technology advances, hearing aids are getting smaller.
 These days, many people with hearing loss want the smallest devices possible and, in some cases, hearing aids that are ‘invisible’.